-Satiate your child’s endless curiosity with The Ontario Science Centre’s new online offering, Science at Home.
-Have them participate in virtual workshops, conduct experiments from home, engage with others through live events and even add to their curriculum with resources for students from Grade 9 to 12.
+Satiate your child’s endless curiosity with The Ontario Science Centre’s online offering, Science at Home.
+Have them participate in virtual workshops, conduct experiments, engage with others through live events and even add to their curriculum with resources for students from Grade 9 to 12.

 Have a little ballet enthusiast in your clan?
 Between living room pirouettes, ballet miming—yes, that’s a thing—and crafting in their tutu, Ballet Fun for Kids showcases the beauty of dance through creative projects and resources.

 And if dancing isn’t their thing, get them baking with these delicious recipes from the National Ballet dancers: Waltz of the Flourless Chocolate Cake, South African Milk Tart and Roasted Cauliflower with Rice Pancakes.

 With the city in a Grey-Lockdown stage of quarantine, it’s time to get creative with your family game nights.
 Luckily, The Hockey Hall of Fame is here to help!
 Test your family’s knowledge on Canada’s favourite sport with a hockey-themed trivia night inspired by the Hockey Hall of Fame’s Time Capsule.